I Died in Irpin

 I Died in Irpin is a 2024 Czech animated short film directed by Anastasiia Falileieva.
 The 11-minutes film about a young couple fleeing the city of Kyiv during the war premiered at the 2024 Annecy International Animation Film Festival.
 It was later screened at the Clermont-Ferrand International Short Film Festival where it won the award for the Best Animation.

+I Died in Irpin was shortlisted for the 98th Academy Awards in the category of Best Animated Short Film.

 Plot

 Falileieva and her boyfriend flee the city of Kyiv in the midst of Russia's incursion, and decide to join his family in Irpin.
 They soon realize that, as the invasion progresses to Irpin, menace is closer than they might think.

 Accolades

 Since its release, the film has been selected in various festivals around the world: